-"Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Department of Social Development, Western Cape Government.
+"Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Western Cape Provincial Government.

 "Exemption" in relation to the payment of a rate, means an exemption granted by a City in terms of section 15 of the MPRA.